PDF - 3.7 Mb

 The Bauhaus, family history and Germany between the wars.

-Photo, video, installations, story-telling and artist talks, since 2012.
+Photo, video, installations, commented slide shows, since 2012.

 Corona Krause